 What is dolma?

-You can find stuffed grape leaves in Middle Eastern and Mediterranean countries such as Iran, Iran, Turkey, Lebanon, Egypt and the Balkans.
-Each country has a special recipe for dolmas and these recipes may vary region to region.
-Some are only vegetarian whereas some also make dolmas with rice and meat.
+You can find dolma in Middle Eastern and Mediterranean countries such as Iran (check out my Persian dolmeh recipe), Iraq, Turkey, Lebanon, Egypt and the Balkans.
+Each country has a special recipe for dolma and you may even encounter regional variations.
+Some are only vegetarian whereas some also incorporate rice and meat.

 What does dolma mean?
-The word dolma comes from the Turkish verb dolmak which means to fill.
+The word dolma comes from the Turkish verb dolmak, which means to fill.

 Turkish dolmas vs Greek dolmades

-Turkish dolmas, known as yaprak sarmasi usually contains a bit of tomato paste and also pine nuts whereas the Greek version known as dolmades contains more herbs such as green onions and dill.
-It's important to note that both cuisines instruct that the stuffed grape leaved should be rolled into cigars.
+Turkish dolmas, known as yaprak sarmasi, usually contains a bit of tomato paste and pine nuts whereas the Greek version known as dolmades contains more herbs such as green onions and dill.
+It's important to note that in both cuisines stuffed grape leaved should be rolled into cigars.

-Fresh grape leaves vs jarred grape leaves
+Fresh grape leaves vs. jarred grape leaves